David F. Olave

 B.A., International Politics

-DAVID OLAVE is Director, International Trade and Government Relations, for Sandler, Travis & Rosenberg, P.A., resident in the Washington, D.C., office.
+DAVID OLAVE is an International Trade and Government Relations consultant for Sandler, Travis & Rosenberg, P.A.
 He employs a unique blend of experience in trade negotiations, legislative procedures, lobbying and civil society outreach to advise clients on the potential impact of trade-related legislation and to work with the U.S. government to address clients’ needs.
 His areas of expertise include free trade agreement negotiations, the Generalized System of Preferences, the miscellaneous trade bill, international labor and corporate social responsibility standards, state and federal product safety regulations, and designing effective government relations and messaging strategies for firm clients.
 He has represented clients’ interests before the House Ways and Means, Senate Finance, House Foreign Affairs and Senate Foreign Relations committees as well as before different federal agencies, including the U.S. Trade Representative, the Department of Labor, the Department of Commerce, the Department of State and the International Trade Commission.

 Mr. Olave holds a B.A. in international politics and business from Brigham Young University and a master’s degree in international trade policy from George Mason University.
 He is fluent in Spanish and Portuguese.
 His publications include “Expiring Trade Preferences Impact American Companies” (North American Free Trade and Investment Report, Vol. 21, No. 5, March 15, 2011) and “Evolving Labor Standards and Human Rights Agenda: The Impact on Trade” (North American Free Trade and Investment Report, Vol. 21, No. 10, May 31, 2011).